WHAT IS PRIVATE LABEL?

 Another reason is that you need to please the buyer and the algorithms at the same time.

 If you are new to Amazon, it might be best to get an expert to do it for you, so your progress to market your products is not hindered.

 Protect Your Private Label Product

-- Using your brand in all listing titles and one of the images for each product
+- Use your brand in all listing and at least one of the product images

 - Ensuring the logo is on all packaging for your products

-- Giving serious consideration to registering your logo as a trademark, particularly if you aim to sell it outside of Amazon.
+- Give serious consideration to registering your logo as a trademark, particularly if you aim to sell it outside of Amazon.

 Are you interested in adding more info to this content?